Everest Base Camp Trek

 Rest day at Dingboche

-This is a day to rest, acclimatize and give our weary bones a breather.
+This is a day to rest, acclimatize, and give our weary bones a breather.
 However, we don’t remain idle; we also get to wander up the valley to look at a lake, the Tshola Tsho, and the perpendicular walls of Cholatse and Tawache.

 We can climb up onto the ridge overlooking Dingboche for the view of the Imja Valley and the incredible south face of Mt.
 Lhotse.
 The views here steal your breath away.
 We bunk out in the village of Dingboche for the night stay.